 "But unlike the Western Sahara watering down, in this case it's a matter of watering UP — Ethiopia and others are said to want the report to be more damning of Asmara.
 And so it goes at the UN."

-Now, Inner City Press can report that while "Report of the Secretary-General on Eritrea, S/2012/412, 8 June 2012" is still LISTED on the Security Council's web site, the S/2012/412 link has done dead, leading to a message on the UN's ODS Official Document Service that "There is no document matching your request / Pas de reponse a votre demande."
+Then on the morning of June 26 Inner City Press reported that while the "Report of the Secretary-General on Eritrea, S/2012/412, 8 June 2012" was still LISTED on the Security Council's web site, the S/2012/412 link had gone dead, leading to a message on the UN's ODS Official Document Service that "There is no document matching your request / Pas de reponse a votre demande."